-- Why is the City Council considering a car tab fee to pay for these priorities from the Safer Routes to School and Active Transportation plans?
+- Why was the City Council considering a car tab fee to pay for these priorities from the Safer Routes to School and Active Transportation plans?

 Urgency and need.
 Kirkland’s community members have asked City leaders in a variety of forums to improve conditions for walking, bicycling and riding transit—especially around schools.
 With current funding, however, paying for the plans’ 45 highest priority projects would take 20 to 30 years.
 With revenue from a car tab-backed general obligation bond, the City of Kirkland could pay for those 45 improvements within six years.

-- How much revenue could a $20 car tab fee generate for Kirkland transportation projects?
+- How much revenue will a $20 car tab fee generate for Kirkland transportation projects?

 Approximately $1.34 million each year, according to the Washington State Department of Revenue.
 Technically, the revenue derives from the general obligation bond.
 The $20 car tab fee provides a revenue stream for the City of Kirkland to pay back the debt necessary to fund the projects.

-- Can the City of Kirkland complete those projects without the car tab fee?
+- Could the City of Kirkland have completed those projects without the car tab fee?

 Yes.
 With existing revenues and staff, however, completing the plans’ 40 highest priority projects would take at least 20 years and as long 30 years.
 The car tab fee will enable the City of Kirkland to complete these projects within six years.